yuelinxin/skills-worth-sharing/README.md

 > * Vim (how to use)
 > * Web Services (servers, proxies, HTTP requests, and so on...)
 > * Web Security (spams, attacks, and so on...)
+> * Web System Design Basics (Caching, Load Balancing, and so on...)

 ## Skills List (by category)
 #### Web
 > * Adaptive Web Design (front-end)
 > * Web Services (servers, proxies, HTTP requests, and so on...)
 > * Web Security (spams, attacks, and so on...)
+> * Web System Design Basics (Caching, Load Balancing, and so on...)
 #### System Basics
 > * Compilers (how do they work)
 > * Package Management Software (pip, brew, snap, npm, yum, and so on...)